heig-vd-dai-course/heig-vd-dai-course/12.01-http-and-curl/01-course-material/README.md

 The response body contains a JSON object with the following properties:

-- `id` - The unique identifier of the user
+- `id` - The unique identifier of the user.
-- `firstName` - The first name of the user
+- `firstName` - The first name of the user.
-- `lastName` - The last name of the user
+- `lastName` - The last name of the user.
-- `email` - The email address of the user
+- `email` - The email address of the user.
-- `password` - The password of the user
+- `password` - The password of the user.

 #### Status codes

-- `200` (OK) - The user has been successfully retrieved
+- `200` (OK) - The user has been successfully retrieved.
-- `401` (Unauthorized) - The user is not logged in
+- `401` (Unauthorized) - The user is not logged in.
 ```

 ### How to persist data